 In this recipe sausages are twisted into a wheel, studded with garlic and sage and then skewered on a metal skewer.
 Is it worth the effort?
 The verdict is a passionate “Yes”.

 Not only do they look gloriously rustic but they are also infinitely more flavourful and leaner since most of the fat gets drained through baking instead of frying.

 Like I mentioned earlier, mash of some kind is necessary.
 If you are tired of the regular mashed potatoes, give our Sweet Potato and Swede (Rutabaga) Mash a try!

 And don’t forget gravy!
 A flavourful gravy is a must when it comes to eating sausages in Britain.
 One of my favourite gravy recipes is the one I usually serve with roast pork.
 Try it, I know you will love it too.

 And add this simple but scrumptious side dish of Crispy Brussels Sprouts with Honey and Bacon.

-More Classic British Recipes to Try:
+More Classic British Recipes